Effective Date: January 10, 2019

 Right to Lodge a Complaint:

-In compliance with the Privacy Shield Principles, Ripple commits to resolve complaints about our collection or use of your personal information.
-EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Ripple at hr@ripple.com.
-Ripple commits to cooperate with EU data protection authorities (DPAs) and comply with the advice given by such authorities with regard to human resources data transferred from the EU in the context of the employment relationship.
-You have the right to lodge a complaint with a supervisory authority in your country of residence if you believe that the organization has not complied with this Privacy Notice or your data protection rights.
-For the UK, you can contact the Information Commissioner's Office at 01625 545740 or via email at https://ico.org.uk/global/contact-us/email/ or at the Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire.
+You have the right to lodge a complaint with a supervisory authority in your country of residence if you believe that the organization has not complied with this Applicant Notice or your data protection rights.
+For the UK, you can contact the Information Commissioner’s Office at 01625 545740 or via email https://ico.org.uk/global/contact-us/email/ or at the Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire.
 SK9 5AF.
+If you are in Europe, you can find your local supervisory authority here.

 Please note that we may need to retain certain personal data for record keeping purposes and/or to complete any transactions that you began prior to requesting a change or deletion.
 For further information regarding your rights, or to exercise any of your rights, please contact us at hr@ripple.com.